vdb86/Omnideck/README.md

 ---

 Omnideck is a floating launcher that lives quietly on the edge of your screen.
-Swipe in from the side, or tap a floating button, and a compact panel appears right where you are - no jumping back to the home screen, no digging through app drawers.
-Tap what you need, and the panel tucks itself away again.
+Swipe in from the side, or tap a floating button, and the **Deck** appears right where you are - no jumping back to the home screen, no digging through app drawers.
+Tap what you need, and it tucks itself away again.

+Beside the Deck there are **Panels**: an A-Z app index and a contacts index, each with its own trigger.

 It is built to be fast, tidy, and completely yours.